NGC 7552

 NGC 7552 (also known as IC 5294) is a barred spiral galaxy in the constellation Grus.
-It is at a distance of circa 60 million light years from Earth, which, given its apparent dimensions, means that NGC 7552 is about 75,000 light years across.
+It is at a distance of roughly 60 million light years from Earth, which, given its apparent dimensions, means that NGC 7552 is about 75,000 light years across.
 It forms with three other spiral galaxies the Grus Quartet.

 Observation history

-NGC 7552 was originally discovered and reported in 1826 by James Dunlop and John Herschel added it in the General Catalogue of Nebulae and Clusters as number 3977.
-However, Lewis Swift reported the galaxy independently in on October 22, 1897, at right ascention 9 arcseconds off the location of the galaxy and was included in Index Catalogue as IC 5294.
+NGC 7552 was discovered on 7 July 1826 by James Dunlop.
+John Herschel added it to the General Catalogue of Nebulae and Clusters as number 3977.
+However, Lewis Swift reported the galaxy independently on 22 October 1897, at right ascention 9 arcseconds off the location of the galaxy and it was included in Index Catalogue as IC 5294.

 Structure

 NGC 7552 is a barred spiral galaxy, with two spiral arms forming an outer pseudo-ring.
-The galaxy is seen nearly face on, at an inclination of ∼ 28°.
+The galaxy is seen nearly face on, at an inclination of ~ 28°.

 The one arm is more prominent and the less prominent arm shows no clear continuation with the bar.
 The bar is dusty, and four huge HII regions are detected in it.
 The disk features numerous scattered HII regions in an asymmetric pattern.
 The total infrared luminosity of the galaxy is ×10^11.03 L_solar, and thus is categorised as a luminous infrared galaxy.

+The SIMBAD database lists NGC 7552 as a Seyfert I Galaxy, i.e. it has a quasar-like nucleus with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.